-Temperate forests that benefit most from temperature rise are those which consist of even-aged deciduous pioneer species on the case of young forests.
-Mature forests benefit most if tree height heterogeneity is large and the forest includes different deciduous climax species.
+Temperate forests that benefit most from temperature rise are those which consist of even-aged deciduous pioneer species in the case of young forests; mature forests benefit most if tree height heterogeneity is large and the forest includes different deciduous climax species.

-This study tries also to explain why certain forests types will decrease their productivity and others not.
+This study also attemps to explain why certain forests types will decrease their productivity and others not.
 Our findings highlight the importance of forest structure for future studies investigating wood production under climate change.

-Data availability.
-In the online supplement you find the a R-workspace which includes the dataset of the analysed forests "foreststands" and the calculated SI-values "SIValues".
+10 Data availability.
+The R-workspace which includes the dataset of the analysed forests "foreststands" and the calculated SI values "SIValues" can be found in the online supplement.